tum-ens/urbs/doc/dsmdoc.rst

 composed of three sites ``Mid``, ``North``, and ``South``.
 Between the three sites most of the electricity from ``South`` has to be transported to supply ``Mid``.
-The electricity of ``North`` is relatively independent of the other two parts.
+The electricity of ``North`` is relatively independent of the other two sites.

 .. image:: greenland/greenland_introduction.PNG